dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

   * `DetectIncorrectUsageOfTransients` is called immediately after the `builder` is assigned from <xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHostBuilder.CreateDefault%2A?displayProperty=nameWithType>.
   * The `TransientDisposableService` is registered (`builder.Services.AddTransient<TransientDisposableService>();`).
   * `EnableTransientDisposableDetection` is called on the built host in the processing pipeline of the app (`host.EnableTransientDisposableDetection();`).
-* The `TransientDisposableService` in `TransientService.razor` is detected.
-An <xref:System.InvalidOperationException> is thrown when the framework attempts to construct an instance of `TransientDisposableService`.
+* The app registers the `TransientDisposableService` service without throwing an exception.
+However, attempting to resolve the service in `TransientService.razor` throws an <xref:System.InvalidOperationException> when the framework attempts to construct an instance of `TransientDisposableService`.

 > [!NOTE]
 > Transient service registrations for <xref:System.Net.Http.IHttpClientFactory> handlers are recommended.
 If the app contains <xref:System.Net.Http.IHttpClientFactory> handlers and uses the <xref:Microsoft.Extensions.DependencyInjection.IRemoteAuthenticationBuilder%602> to add support for authentication, the following transient disposables for client-side authentication are also discovered, which is expected and can be ignored: